run-llama/llama_index/docs/use_cases/rag_cli.md

    ```
 1. **Open a Chat REPL**: You can even open a chat interface within your terminal!
 Just run `llamaindex-cli rag --chat` and start asking questions about the files you've ingested.

+### Supported File Types

+Internally, the `rag` CLI tool uses the [SimpleDirectoryReader](/api/llama_index.readers.SimpleDirectoryReader.rst) to parse the raw files in your local filesystem into strings.

+This module has custom readers for a wide variety of file types.
+Some of those may require that you `pip install` another module that is needed for parsing that particular file type.

+If a file type is encountered with a file extension that the `SimpleDirectoryReader` does not have a custom reader for, it will just read the file as a plain text file.

+See the next section for information on how to add your own custom file readers + customize other aspects of the CLI tool!

 ## Customization

 The `rag` CLI tool is highly customizable!
 The tool is powered by stitching together the [`IngestionPipeline`](https://docs.llamaindex.ai/en/stable/module_guides/loading/ingestion_pipeline/root.html) & [`QueryPipeline`](https://docs.llamaindex.ai/en/stable/module_guides/querying/pipeline/root.html) modules within the [`RagCLI`](https://github.com/run-llama/llama_index/blob/main/llama_index/command_line/rag.py) module.